Gan Ji

 Gan Ji (died 200), rendered also as Yu Ji, was a Taoist priest who lived during the late Eastern Han dynasty of China.
-As a Taoist clergy, Gan Ji helped to cure the diseases of many people and saving lives.
-He was widely respected in Wu County and Kuaiji, this caused Sun Ce to be jealous of his fame and reputation among the people.
-He was eventually executed by Sun Ce under the pretext of confusing the people's heart.
+As a Taoist clergy, Gan Ji helped to cure the diseases of the people and saved many lives.
+He was widely respected in Wu County and Kuaiji, this caused Sun Ce to be jealous of his fame and reputation among the locals.
+He was eventually executed by Sun Ce under the pretext of deceiving the public.